pzingg/css-transition-examples/README.md

 * `Alert` module for animated alerts (or "flash" messages).

-* `AlertWithSub` module: a slight variant of the `Alert` module that uses the `AnimationFrame.times` Sub function to ensure that initial views are painted for at least one animation frame cycle.
+* `AlertWithSub` module: a slight variant of the `Alert` module that uses the `AnimationFrame.times` Sub function to ensure that initial views are rendered for at least one animation frame cycle.

 * `InfoBox` module for animated blocks of text triggered by an icon click.